GoldEagle93/meld/docs/tutorial/protein_DNA_tutorial.rst

                 torsion_force_constant=2.5, distance_force_constant=2.5)
         s.restraints.add_selectively_active_collection(ss_rests, int(len(ss_rests) * 0.96))

 Finally apply restraints based on the contacts between protein and DNA.
+In this protocol we are using two sets of restraints:
-In this protocol we will guide all the ``CB`` atoms of the protein towards the ``P`` atoms of the DNA with a center of mass restraints.
+In one set we will guide all the ``CB`` atoms of the protein towards the ``P`` atoms of the DNA with a center of mass restraints.
 The distance restraint is set to 5nm at alpha 0.7 and scales to 7nm at alpha 1.0.
 Note that since not every residue has a ``CB`` atom, we exclude those that don't.
+In the second set, we define a new scaler and apply it to the contacting residues from protein and DNA from ``protein-DNA-contacts.dat``.

 .. code-block:: python